canonical/ubuntu-cloud-docs/aws/aws-explanation/index.rst

 Explanation
 ===========

-Discussion and clarification of some key topics are available here:
+Discussion and clarification of some key topics:

 .. toctree::
    :maxdepth: 1